Microflow/FC/README.md

 Each person has specific goals to solve.

-Maybe you ill be drawn to lighting.
+Maybe you will be drawn to lighting.
 Other people are  interested in farming.
 Others in buiding homes.

 With this quick presentation, I wish to make a point.